mongodb/motor/README.rst

 to MongoDB.
 The source is `on GitHub <https://github.com/mongodb/motor>`_ and the docs are on ReadTheDocs_.

-    "Motor uses a clever greenlet-based approach to fully support both synchronous and asynchronous interfaces from a single codebase.
-It's great to see companies like MongoDB produce first-party asynchronous drivers for their products."

-    --*Ben Darnell, Tornado maintainer*

     "We use Motor in high throughput environments, processing tens of thousands of requests per second.
 It allows us to take full advantage of modern hardware, ensuring we utilise the entire capacity of our purchased CPUs.